 Should it simply simulate a traditional classroom, or should it be unique because VILT offers the chance to do so.

-Defining goals in advance will help you plan a good VILT session.
+Defining goals in advance will help you plan a good virtual instructor led training session.
 So, take the time to think it through and define goals to work towards.

 Select the Right Platform and Partner